-Full grown larvae (1-1/2 inch long) are lightly striped and vary in color from a light green or pink to brown or nearly black.
+Full grown larvae (1-1/2 inch long) are lightly striped and vary in color from a light green or pink to brown.
+They darken as they grow older.
 Adults are night-flying, dull greenish gray or brown moths (1-1/2 inch wingspan) with irregular darker lines and spots near the outer margins of the fore and hind wings.
 During the day they hide in nearby vegetation, but may occasionally be seen feeding on nectar.

 Note: Adult moths are good flyers, and able to move long distances.
-Each year they migrate from warm southern areas to northern states where they do not overwinter successfully.
+Each year they migrate from warm southern areas back to northern states where they are subject to winterkill.

 In areas where this insect survives the winter, pupae hibernate in the soil.
 Adult moths emerge anywhere from February through June, depending upon temperatures, and deposit their eggs singly on corn silks and other plant parts.
-Each female can lay up to 3000 eggs, which hatch in two to ten days.
+Each female can lay up to 3,000 eggs, which hatch in two to ten days.
 When larvae emerge, they burrow directly down through the silks into the ear tip, becoming fully grown in 3-4 weeks.
 Corn earworm are extremely cannibalistic, which tends to limit the number of larvae to one per ear.
-Surviving larvae then leave the ear and enter the soil where pupation takes place.
+When full grown, they drop to the ground to enter the soil for pupation.
 Usually two generations develop in the north, with as many as six in the extreme south.

 Corn Earworm Control

 An Integrated Pest Management plan that deals with the earworm at all three stages is the best way for corn growers to combat them.
 As moths, corn earworms are great travelers.
 Continued vigilance is needed.
 Just because you had them well-managed the previous season doesn’t mean they won’t glide back in on the first warm breeze come springtime.

 - Don’t mulch ahead of winter without first getting as many pupae as you might have out of the soil.